skylerkatz/hover/docs/getting-started.md

 2. The ARN of the Lambda execution role.
 3. The `aws_access_key_id` and `aws_secret_access_key` of the IAM user.

 In a CI environment, we will add those keys to the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-However, on the local machine we're going to create an AWS [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) inside the `~/.aws/credentials` file:
+On local machines, however, we will create an AWS [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) inside the `~/.aws/credentials` file:

 ```
 [production]